-Staff and volunteers working in our school have a crucial role to play in noticing indicators of possible abuse or neglect and referring them to the correct persons or services for support and intervention.
-Everyone working or volunteering at this school is trained to recognise signs of concern and in line with this policy, must report concerns following school and local authority procedures.
+Staff and volunteers working in our school/college have a crucial role to play in noticing indicators of possible abuse, neglect, or exploitation, and referring them to the correct persons or services for support and intervention.
+Everyone working or volunteering at this school is trained to recognise signs of concern and in line with this policy, must report concerns following school/college and local authority procedures.